Entering Your Painting in a WSO Show

 - The list of accepted painting will be published on the website, our Facebook group, and via email within 4-6 weeks from the close of entries.

-- If your painting is accepted into the show, mat your image.
+- If your painting is accepted into the show, mat and frame your image.
 Be sure your matted image exactly matches the image you submitted or your painting may be rejected at the show.

 MATS: Clean, sharp cut mats